coh516/DMTPOET/README.md

 From here, the next task is to render the phrase model.

-... working out the sibling callback events..
+... working out the sibling callback events and rendering plugins